behnamfani/ML-Models-for-Time-Series-Forecasting/README.md

     Testset['Day'] = pd.to_datetime(Test.index).day
 ```

-Second method is to use lags.
+The second method is to use lags.
 Lag features are values at prior timesteps that are considered useful because they are created on the assumption that what happened in the past can influence or contain a sort of intrinsic information about the future.
 ```python
       # Add lags (The past values are known as lags) to the dataset.
 PACF plays an important role to get the right number of the lags
       for inc in range(1,6):